rednafi/rednafi.com/content/go/gateway_pattern.md

 It's also common to call gateways _"client."_ Some people prefer that name.
 However, I think _client_ is way overloaded, which makes it hard to discuss the pattern clearly.
 There's the HTTP client, the gRPC client, and then your own client that wraps these.
 It gets confusing fast.
-I prefer _'gateway,"_ as Martin Fowler used in his original text.
+I prefer _"gateway,"_ as Martin Fowler used in his original text.

 In the Go context, the core idea is that a service function uses a locally defined gateway interface to communicate with external gateway providers.
 This way, the service and the